MartynasIT/Jasmin-JS-API-automation/Task 2/README.md

 # How To Run

- To run selenium Task CMD to project's location and use command: node tests/tesonet.js
+ To run selenium Task CMD to to task 2 folder and use command: node tests/tesonet.js

 # Warning